For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

-Plenty of questions will be answered at East Lake Golf Club this week which again hosts the season-ending Tour Championship.
-The FedEx Cup Series culminates in Georgia with the top-30 in the standings arriving in Atlanta with a shot at the overall title.
-Since 2010 the winner of the Tour Championship has also scooped the overall FedEx Cup prize and the $11.5 million which comes with it.
-Naturally the top 5 in the standings control their own destiny, knowing that a win this week guarantees the overall title, but as Rory McIlroy proved 12 months ago, those from outside that coveted quintet can also triumph.
+Plenty of questions will be answered at East Lake Golf Club this week which hosts the 2017/18 PGA Tour season-ending Tour Championship.
+The FedEx Cup Series culminates in Georgia with the top 30 in the standings arriving in Atlanta with a shot at the overall title.
+Naturally the top 5 in the standings control their own destiny, knowing that a win this week guarantees the overall title, but as Rory McIlroy proved in 2016, those from outside that coveted quintet can triumph.
 You can read more here: what each player in the field needs to win the FEC.

 Over on the European Tour, Paul Williams previews the Portugal Masters - you can read his thoughts on that event here.